CCA Cruising Guide to Nova Scotia

 Page 77 Port L’Hebert

-• The buoyage has been changed in this area and the old paper charts and even the new electronic charts may not accurately reflect the current situation.
-However, you should be alright even with the old charts if you keep your eyes open and pay attention to the depth sounder.
+The buoyage has been changed in this area and the old paper charts and even the new electronic charts may not accurately reflect the current situation.
+The changes are:

 We anchored on the north shore of Moser Island about halfway along in 20 feet of water.
 No surge, great heavy mud bottom and lovely scenery.
 Wonderful quiet and bugless night.
 I think this anchorage is deserving of a more favorable review than currently in the guide.
 But maybe my opinion was prejudiced by its being the only evening in weeks without rain, fog or clouds!